MohawkTSDB/mohawk/README.md

 ![MoHawk](/images/logo-128.png?raw=true "MoHawk Logo")

-MOck HAWKular (Mohawk) is a metrics storage engine that uses a plugin architecture for data storage and a Hawkular based RESTful API as the primary interface.
+MOck HAWKular, a Hawk[ular] with a mohawk, is a metrics storage engine that uses a plugin architecture for data storage and a Hawkular based RESTful API as the primary interface.

 ## Introduction